pmetzger/simh-docs/docs/simh_doc.md

 Error traps can be taken for any command which returns a status other than `SCPE_STEP`, `SCPE_OK`, and `SCPE_EXIT`.

-`ON` Traps can specify any of these status values:
+`ON` traps can specify any of these status values:

 ```
 NXM, UNATT, IOERR, CSUM, FMT, NOATT, OPENERR, MEM, ARG,